technoweenie/technoweenie.github.com/_posts/2014/2014-9-1-weather-light.md

 title: Weather Lights
 ---

-I recently attended, and even spoke at, the [GitHub Patchwork event in Boulder](https://github.com/blog/1869-patchwork-night-boulder-edition) last month.
-My son, Nathan, tagged along to get his first taste of the [GitHub Flow](https://guides.github.com/introduction/flow/index.html).
+I recently spoke at the [GitHub Patchwork event in Boulder](https://github.com/blog/1869-patchwork-night-boulder-edition) last month.
+My son Nathan tagged along to get his first taste of the [GitHub Flow](https://guides.github.com/introduction/flow/index.html).
 I don't necessarily want him to be a programmer, but I do push him to learn a little to augment his interest in meteorology and astronomy.